elmarti/camadb/README.md

 - Frictionless integration with all JS runtimes
 - Rich API
 - Full TypeScript support
-- Simplicity and versatility - This is built for storing data in inconsistent structures
+- Simplicity and versatility - This is built for storing data in dynamic structures

 ## Current state
 This is still under active development and a few features are missing: